caseyg/awesome/TOPICS.md

 *   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!

-## monitoring

-*   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!

 ## twitter-streaming

 *   [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!